wavefrontHQ/docs/pages/doc/proxies_installing.md

 <a name="single"></a>

+## Installing a Proxy

+You can install a proxy on a single host or on multiple hosts.
+If you're using Linux, you can automate installation on multiple hosts.

+**Note**: You can use a single proxy to pass input from many collector agents to the Wavefront service.
+In production, consider using two proxies behind a load balancer.
+See [Proxy Deployment Options](proxies.html#proxy-deployment-options).

-## Installing a Proxy on a Single Host
+### Installing a Proxy on a Single Host
 To install and run a proxy on a Linux, Mac, or Windows host, or in a Docker container on a host:

 1. Open the Wavefront application UI.